 Completion and Submission of Form 8867

-The purpose of Form 8867 is to ensure that the tax preparer has considered all applicable EITC eligibility requirements for each prepared tax return.
+The purpose of Form 8867 is to ensure that the tax preparer has considered all applicable EIC eligibility requirements for each prepared tax return.
 You should ask questions applicable to each client and be able to explain the meaning and reasoning behind each question.
 Form 8867 should be completed based on information provided by the taxpayer to the tax return preparer.

 - Complete checklist based on information provided by your client(s).

 - For returns or claims for refund filed electronically, Form 8867 will be submitted with the return.

 - For returns or claims for refund not filed electronically, attach the completed form to any paper return you prepare and file.